shopware/docs/guides/hosting/performance/performance-tweaks.md

 - Each cache clear requires a PHP-FPM restart
 - Each file change requires a PHP-FPM restart
-- Extension Manager does not work
+- The Extension Manager does not work

 The PHP configuration would look like: